Devi27-create/Prism-Insurance/README.md

 The Ribbon Chart clearly illustrates the total amount claimed across various policy types.
 Travel has the highest claims at 4.1K, followed by Health at 2.0K, Auto at 1.6K, Life at 1.2K, and Home at 1.0K.

 # Total active/Inactive Policy (Pie Chart) (Mid-right):
 The pie chart visualizes the proportion of Active and Inactive Policies, offering a detailed breakdown of each category.
 It highlights the total number of policies in both segments, along with their respective percentage shares.
-This clear segmentation allows for a quick assessment of the overall policy status, helping viewer understand the balance between active engagement and inactive accounts.
+This clear segmentation allows for a quick assessment of the overall policy status, helping viewers understand the balance between active engagement and inactive accounts.

 # Total Claims Number by Age Group (Donut Chart) (Bottom Right Corner):
 The Donut Chart illustrates the total number of claims made by different age groups.
 The Elderly category accounted for 1.03K claims, representing 10.34% of the total.
 Adults made 3.97K claims, which is 39.64% of the total.
 Lastly, Young Adults claimed the most, with 5K claims, making up 50.02% of the overall data.